 At BioInteractive, our mission is to provide quality educational resources and experiences for our users.
 As such, we are constantly pursuing ways to optimize the user experience.
 Providing resources that are accessible to all users is a key part of this process.
 In particular, we are designing, revising, and updating resources with accessibility features and functionality to improve and optimize engagement, interactivity, and interface with assistive technologies.

-While many of our resources are not yet fully accessible, we are committed to providing resources that are free of barriers and biases.
+While some of our resources are not yet fully accessible, we are committed to providing resources that are free of barriers and biases.
 This article will regularly profile and highlight new features, resource updates, and remediated favorites.

 Accessibility refers to design for optimizing the user experience for a variety of conditions, which could include weather and time of day, temporary or situational limitations (can’t see/speak/hear/touch), social contexts (alone, with coworkers, in a crowd, with friends/family), or physical contexts (at home, at a library, in a car, in a city, on a bus, in a rural/wilderness area).
 Most people will encounter several limiting situations throughout their lifetime that require some kind of accommodation.
 Mismatched human experiences or interactions are what result in an inability to access information; we aim to match abilities with features through design in order to maximize access.